Semiotics: Models

 Models of signs seek to identify the essential components of signs.
-Many models have been proposed and most introduce a unique terminology for the different components although they often share substantial conceptual overlap.
+Many models have been proposed, and most introduce a unique terminology for the different components, although they often share substantial conceptual overlap.
 A common classification distinguishes between dyadic and triadic models.

 According to Saussure's dyadic model, signs are composed of a sensible image (signifier) and a concept (signified).
+The arrows illustrate the interaction between the two components.

-Dyadic models assert that signs have essentially two components, a sign vehicle and its meaning.
+Dyadic models assert that signs have essentially two components: a sign vehicle and its meaning.
 An influential dyadic model was proposed by Saussure, who names the components signifier and signified.
 The signifier is a sensible image, whereas the signified is a concept or an idea associated with this form.
 For Saussure, the sign is a relation that connects signifier and signified, functioning as a bridge from a sensory form to a concept.
-He understands both signifier and signified as psychological elements that exist in the mind.
-As a result, the meaning of signs is limited to the realm of ideas and does not directly concern the external objects to which signs refer.
+He understands both signifier and signified as psychological elements that exist in the minds of language users.
+As a result, the meaning of signs is limited to the realm of ideas and does not directly refer to external objects.
 Focusing on language as a general model of signs, Saussure argued that the relation between signifier and signified is arbitrary, meaning that any sensible image could in principle be paired with any concept.
 He held that individual signs need to be understood in the context of sign systems, which organize and regulate the arbitrary connections.

 Various interpreters of Saussure's model, such as Louis Hjelmslev (Note: Inspired by Saussure, Hjelmslev proposed a sign model based on four categories.
-He argued that a sign consist of an expression and a content—corresponding to Saussure's signifier and signified—and added that expression and content each have two aspects: substance and form.) and Roman Jakobson, rejected the purely psychological interpretation of signs.
+He argued that a sign consists of an expression and a content—corresponding to Saussure's signifier and signified—and added that expression and content each have two aspects: substance and form.) and Roman Jakobson, rejected the purely psychological interpretation of signs.
 For them, signifiers are material forms that can be seen or heard, not mental images of material forms.
-Similarly, critics have objected to the idea that the relation between signs and signifiers are always arbitrary, pointing to iconic and indexical signs as counterexamples.
+Similarly, critics have objected to the idea that the relations between signs and signifiers are always arbitrary, pointing to iconic and indexical signs as counterexamples.
 (Note: It is controversial whether this criticism is successful since iconic and indexical signs concern relations to external referents, whereas Saussure's model deals with relations between ideas.)